proxmox/proxmox-backup/docs/local-zfs.rst

 We strongly recommend to use enough memory, so that you normally do not run into low memory situations.
-Should you need or want to add swap, it is preferred to create a partition on a physical disk and use it as swapdevice.
+Should you need or want to add swap, it is preferred to create a partition on a physical disk and use it as swap device.
 You can leave some space free for this purpose in the advanced options of the installer.
 Additionally, you can lower the `swappiness` value.
 A good value for servers is 10: